 This magic in a bottle gives your food a beautiful glow with a distinctly sweet taste.
-It easily absorbs into the food and gets rid of those excessive and unwanted fish and meat odors.
+It quickly absorbs into the food and gets rid of those excessive and unwanted fish and meat odors.

-Kikkoman Ryorishi Cooking Sake Seasoning
+Kikkoman Ryorishi Cooking Sake (3 Pack)

 This product from Kikkoman shares a lot of similarities with mirin but with a lot less sweetness.
 It’s also a favorite ingredient in many types of Japanese dishes as it prevents the disintegration of boiled food and helps remove odors from meat and fish.
 It’s also ideal for use in sauces and marinades.